Regis College (Massachusetts): Athletics

-Regis College teams participate as a member of the National Collegiate Athletic Association's Division III.
+Regis College teams (nicknamed Pride) participate as a member of the National Collegiate Athletic Association's Division III.
 The Pride are a member of the Great Northeast Athletic Conference (GNAC), which they started competing in for the fall 2017 season.
-Regis was formerly a member of the Commonwealth Coast Conference (CCC) between the 1988–89 and the 2010–11 seasons and the New England Collegiate Conference (NECC) between the 2011–12 and the 2016-2017 seasons.
+Regis was formerly a member of the Commonwealth Coast Conference (CCC) between the 1988–89 and the 2010–11 seasons and the New England Collegiate Conference (NECC) between the 2011–12 and the 2016–2017 seasons.

 Men's sports include basketball, lacrosse, soccer, swimming & diving, tennis, track & field and volleyball; while women's sports include basketball, field hockey, lacrosse, soccer, softball, swimming & diving, tennis, track & field and volleyball.
 In 2015, The Pride won NECC Championships in Women's Volleyball, Men's and Women's Swimming and Diving, Men's and Women's Tennis, Women's Field Hockey, Men's and Women's Basketball and Women's Lacrosse.